Ghofran565/node-xp-system/Roadmap.md

 # Task, XP, and Leaderboard System Roadmap for Real-time Leaderboard Backend

+# Important to know
+- this file may not be exactly like how the project is coded, we had some changes on this project that we have not include them in this file yet

 ## Directories
 - **Controllers/**: Business logic for all features.
   - `authController.js`: Registration, email verification, login, password reset.